125. Humanitarian Use Devices

-Although not an FDA requirement, the University IRB requires physicians to obtain patient consent specific to use of the HUD.
-Before use of an HUD, patients must be informed of the following
+Although not an FDA requirement, the University IRB requires physicians to obtain informed consent from the patient or the patient's legally authorized representative.
+Before use of an HUD, patients must be informed of the following:

 - risks and potential benefits of the HUD,

 - procedures associated with the use of the device, and